 Required Advertiser Legal Terms and Conditions

-As a MACT partner, you are also required to pass through specific legal terms and conditions to advertisers using your product in connection with Twitter ad campaigns.
+As an MMP, you are also required to pass through specific legal terms and conditions to advertisers using your product in connection with Twitter ad campaigns.
 Please reach out to your contact at Twitter to obtain the correct legal terms that you will pass on.

-Before conversion events may be sent to Twitter for a given application this application needs to be onboarded.
-If you cannot successfully onboard an application you must not send conversion events for this application.
+Before conversion events may be sent to Twitter for a given application, the mobile application needs to be configured for the advertisers Twitter ads account.
+If you cannot successfully onboard an application, you must not send conversion events for this application.

 - Tracking provider will use GET accounts API call to see if i) the account is a registered Twitter advertiser and ii) if there are multiple ads accounts for that account.
 Note: The advertiser account id will be returned as a alphanumeric id.

 - If advertiser is not a registered Twitter advertiser (no full accounts returned), the advertiser will be given a prompt to signup at ads.twitter.com.